‘Heartbroken’: Emmalyn Nguyen Dies 14 Months After Surgery

 DENVER (CBS4) – Emmalyn Nguyen, the Thornton teen who underwent breast augmentation surgery in 2019 with disastrous results, died earlier this month of medical complications that her families’ attorney says was related to the surgery.
 CBS4 first reported her passing Sunday evening.

-Nguyen underwent breast augmentation surgery on Au.
+Nguyen underwent breast augmentation surgery on Aug.
 1, 2019 at the Greenwood Village office of Dr. Geoffrey Kim.

 But after being administered anesthesia, Nguyen, who was 18 at the time, went into cardiac arrest.
 She was resuscitated but never regained consciousness.
 Kim later admitted he didn’t call 911 for help for approximately five hours.